Tuesday, 19th November

 ViaErasmus!

-The motivation of students to go abroad strongly depends on the information strategies and channels quality.
-In 2023, CU launched the new interactive platform ViaErasmus! which enables outgoing students to get concise, systematic and clear answers to key questions related to the Erasmus+.
-In my contribution, I will introduce ViaErasmus! as a tool for a smooth, efficient, and student & staff friendly administration of Erasmus+ students.
-Also, a practical guideline for a similar project creation will be shared.
+Students' motivation to go abroad strongly depends on information strategies and the quality of communication channels.
+In 2023, CU launched a new interactive platform, ViaErasmus!, which enables outgoing students to receive concise, systematic, and clear answers to key questions related to Erasmus+.
+In this presentation, ViaErasmus! will be introduced as a tool for smooth, efficient, and user-friendly administration for Erasmus+ students and staff.
+A practical guideline for creating a similar project will also be shared.

 C3